Ecology of Banksia: Establishment of seedlings

 Most Banksia seedlings do not survive to adulthood.
 A major reason for this is a lack of water.
 Competition for soil moisture can be intense, especially during drought.
 In one study, an estimated 13680 seedlings were counted over June–October following an experimental bushfire, but by January only eleven plants remained.
 Other threats to seedling establishment include predation by invertebrates such as grasshoppers and mites; and by vertebrates such as kangaroos and bandicoots.

 Diseases, predation and other symbioses

-Banksia seed is predated by a birds and insects.
+Banksia seed is predated on by birds and insects.
 Insects also feed on stems, leaves, flowers and cones.
 Some insects cause galls.
 Many species of fungi live on Banksia plants, including Banksiamyces.
 Most Banksia species are highly susceptible to Phytophthora cinnamomi dieback.

 Conservation

 The biodiversity of Banksia is impacted by a range of processes.
-Major threats include disease; changes in fire frequency and intensity; clearing of land for agriculture, mining, urban development and roads; and exploitation of flowers, seeds and foliage by the cut flower and other industries.
+Major threats include disease, changes in fire frequency and intensity, clearing of land for agriculture, mining, urban development and roads and exploitation of flowers, seeds and foliage by the cut flower and other industries.
 Three Banksia species are currently declared endangered under Australia's Environment Protection and Biodiversity Conservation Act 1999, and a further two are considered vulnerable.